dmnkfr/dmnkfr.github.io/content/projects/art_cluster.md

 ### Using K-Means Clustering to Quantise Art

-Here's a little fun project in which I used k-means clustering to reduce the colors of painting by Austrian artist [Jonas Geise](https://www.galerievonier.com/artists/jonas-geise/).
+Here's a little fun project in which I used k-means clustering to reduce the number of colors of painting by Austrian artist [Jonas Geise](https://www.galerievonier.com/artists/jonas-geise/).

 Find the Jupyter notebook [here.](https://github.com/dmnkfr/art_cluster/blob/main/art_cluster.ipynb)